Sign In / Sign Out

 Kirkpatrick researches American political thought, with an emphasis on social movements, law, and social change.
 Her other interests include law and society, morality and politics, and feminist theory.

 Lewis is interested in the determinants and effects of public policies, and in the way people think about policy.
-Many of his publications have examined local policies regarding urban development and community change.
+Many of his publications examine local policies relating to urban development and community change.

 Peskin joined ASU in 2006.
 His research and teaching interests lie at the intersection of international relations, comparative politics, and human rights.